Adventure Sport and Environment

 One of the above courses at 100 or 200-level can be substituted for another Sport Coaching course, with approval from the Programme Coordinator.

 Adventure sport opens up career opportunities nationally and internationally.
-You will gain transferrable skills that will enable you to work in a range of jobs including: sports and recreation; community health; outdoor education teacher (via the Graduate Diploma in Teaching and Learning (Secondary)); education management; policy and planning; local government; sport development; and coaching.
+You will gain transferable skills that will enable you to work in a range of jobs including: sports and recreation; community health; outdoor education teacher (via the Graduate Diploma in Teaching and Learning); education management; policy and planning; local government; sport development; and coaching.

 Find out more about what you can do with a degree in Sport Coaching.